MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

    az account show --output table
    ```

-1. Use [az account set](/cli/azure/account#az-account-set) with the subscription ID or name you want to switch to.
+1. To switch to a different subscription, use [az account set](/cli/azure/account#az-account-set) with the subscription ID or name you want to switch to.

     ```azurecli
     az account set --subscription "My Demos"